Why not aim for the top if you want to make more money? You could start a career that pays $100 an hour!

 Education Requirements: While an English degree may give you a slight edge, many writers have succeeded without one.
 A high school diploma is all that’s needed to get started.

 Want to learn more about freelance writing?
-You can find more information in a FREE workshop by Earn More Writing!
+You can find more information in a FREE eBook by Freelance Write From Home!

 Average Pay: $33,534 – $56,889 per year